ebmdatalab/datalab-pandas/README.md

 ### Maps

-Draw a CCG map, optionally with London separated out:
+Draw a CCG map, optionally with London separated out.

 ```python
 from ebmdatalab import maps